ParamAhuja/SAT_ELITE/QA.md

 ## 4. How did you fine-tune your model?

-We started with a pre-trained ESRGAN model and fine-tuned it on the SAT_ELITE_DATA dataset.
+We started with a pre-trained ESRGAN model and fine-tuned it on the SpectraGAN_DATA dataset.
 We used data augmentation, perceptual loss, and adversarial training to ensure the model could generalize well to satellite images and preserve important features.

 ## 5. How do you assess the quality of super-resolved images without ground-truth references?